Homeland for the Jewish people: History (1881–1916)

 The Sykes–Picot Agreement of 16 May 1916 set aside the region of Palestine for "international administration" under British control.
-The first official use of the phrase "national home for the Jewish people" was in the Balfour Declaration, the final version of which referred to:
+The first official use of the phrase "national home for the Jewish people" was in the Balfour Declaration.
+The phrase "national home" was intentionally used instead of "state" because of opposition to the Zionist program within the British Cabinet.
+The initial draft of the declaration referred to the principle "that Palestine should be reconstituted as the National Home of the Jewish people."